sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/3-Weak-and-Strong-Entities-Self-referential-Relationships-and-Constructing-Tables.md

 - A weak relation is the relation between a weak entity and it's "owner" strong entity.
 - The ER2T algorithm stays the same even for ER diagrams having weak entities.

 **Example**: Amazon has customers.
-And customer can create "family accounts".
+And a customer can create "family accounts".
 In this example, the names of family members are assumed to be unique.
-But globally viewed, the `name` key is not a primary key (because it is not unique globally - i.e. two customers may have family members with the same name).
+But globally viewed, the `name` key is not a primary key (because it is not unique globally - i.e. two customers may have family members that happen to have same name).

-- *Note about doubt:* the name could have been considered primary key, if we had a dedicated table per customer for their family accounts, i.e. number of accounts table === number of customers.
+- *Note about doubt:* the name could have been considered primary key, if we had a dedicated table per customer for their family accounts, i.e. number of family account tables === number of customers.
 But this violates the ER2T rule of having minimum number of tables.
 This means all family accounts of all customers would typically be saved in the same table.
 And if all accounts are in the same table, then `name` is not longer guaranteed to be unique.
 Cool.
-Furthermore, the PK of the accounts table would be a compound key consisting of (customerId, name), which, would be unique.
+Furthermore, the PK of the family accounts table would be a compound key consisting of (customerId, name), which, would be unique.
 - GUESS: weak entities can be used to model tree (i.e. parent and children) type of relation.

 ![](../../../../assets/3-Weak-and-Strong-Entities-Self-referential-Relationships-and-Constructing-Tables-image-1-6718f520.png)

 ## Doing ER2T for weak entities
-The general algorithm, i.e.ER2T remains the same.\
+The general algorithm, i.e.ER2T remains the same.

 Note:
-- We can utilize existing table count values for combinations of cardinality, participation to quickly answer what a new attached block can do, don't need to do from scratch.
+- We can reuse existing table results (values for combinations of cardinality), to quickly answer what happens when a new block is attached to a relation, so we don't have to work it out from scratch.
-- As can be seen here, appending a new block (E3) is simple to calculate, since it only interacts with the connecting block (E2 here).
+- As can be seen here, *appending* a new block (E3) is simple to calculate, since it only interacts with the connecting block (E2 here).
 ![](../../../../assets/3-Weak-and-Strong-Entities-Self-referential-Relationships-and-Constructing-Tables-image-2-6718f520.png)